Undue Hardship: Everything You Need to Know

 There is no responsibility by a covered employer though to make the accommodation (in part or at all) if doing so would impose an undue hardship on the operations of this employer’s company.
 In this case, the employer must try instead to find another accommodation that won’t be as much of a hardship, ideally by seeking out an action that satisfies both the employer and employee.

 Thus, there is a limit to the burden employers must bear when it comes to accommodations, according to the undue hardship defense.
 As each situation is unique, undue hardship is determined according to the case at hand rather than using a one-size-fits-all approach.
-In general, employer is defined as a person in commerce with 15 or more employees and any agent of this individual under the Americans with Disabilities Act of 1990 (ADA).
+In general, an employer is defined as a person in commerce with 15 or more employees and any agent of this individual under the Americans with Disabilities Act of 1990 (ADA).

 If the accommodation is reasonable, though, then the employer must provide this modification to qualified individuals or classes of people with disabilities who are employees or applicants for employment, as per Title I of the 1990 ADA.
-The individual receiving the accommodation will then have the ability to carry out the job necessities in full and receive the equal opportunity to the hiring process or employment that applicants or employees without disabilities have.
+The individual receiving the accommodation will then have the ability to carry out the job necessities in full and receive an equal opportunity to the hiring process or employment that applicants or employees without disabilities have.

 The Equal Employment Opportunity Commission (EEOC) helps to enforce Americans with Disabilities Act that deems it illegal to discriminate in employment against a person with an eligible disability.
 The ADA defines a disabled person as an individual who is significantly limited in the ability to perform a major life activity (such as walking, eating, or caring for oneself) or who has a history of this impairment or who is regarded as having such an impairment.
 The Americans with Disabilities Act requires that the individual illustrate an ability to perform the essentials of the job position with or without a reasonable accommodation.